IA

 Why personas fade into the background

-I’ve seen this happen across all kinds of organisations, from smaller teams trying to formalise their to large, complex where entire sets of personas exist but rarely influence a single decision.
+I've seen this across all kinds of organisations — from smaller teams trying to formalise their to large, complex where entire sets of personas exist but rarely influence a single decision.
+Not because personas are inherently flawed, but because of how they're created and, more importantly, how they're used.

 A persona can be technically correct and still be practically useless if it does not help the team make decisions.